swimos/swimos-docs/src/_posts/rest-apis-to-streaming-apis.md

 You may find it useful to look at this http ingestion example:
 - https://www.swimos.org/guides/http-ingestion.html

-This approach is utilized in our transit tutorial:
+This approach is utilized in our transit demo:
 - https://github.com/swimos/tutorial-transit